Best Places to Retire in the U.S.

 2. Florida

 One of the most common retirement spots, Florida offers warm temperatures and beautiful beaches, perfect for those who want to escape the colder climates.
 However, Floridians do experience hurricane season and the nice, sunny days come with a high level of humidity.
-Those who choose to reside in Florida are welcomed with several options, as there are a variety of beach towns along the coast as well as towns in central Florida for those who want to live further from the ocean.
+Those who choose to reside in the Sunshine State are welcomed with several options, as there are a variety of beach towns along the coast as well as towns in central Florida for those who want to live further from the ocean.

 3. Texas